Langhynd History, Family Crest & Coats of Arms

-Early Origins of the langhynd family
+Early Origins of the Langhynd family

 The surname Langhynd was first found in Lincolnshire where the name was derived from the Old English lang or long + land, collectively meaning "long land" referring to a long strip of land.

-Early History of the langhynd family
+Early History of the Langhynd family

-Another 235 words (17 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early langhynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langhynd research.
+Another 118 words (8 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early Langhynd History in all our PDF Extended History products and printed products wherever possible.

-langhynd Spelling Variations
+Langhynd Spelling Variations

-Early Notables of the langhynd family (pre 1700)
+Early Notables of the Langhynd family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early langhynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Langhynd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langhynd family to the New World and Oceana
+Migration of the Langhynd family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
-Research into various historical records revealed some of first members of the langhynd family emigrate to North America: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.
+Research into various historical records revealed some of first members of the Langhynd family emigrate to North America: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.

-The langhynd Motto
+The Langhynd Motto +